FAQ

 CCP requires a hiring company to commit to providing you with employment and OJT.
 SHRI supports this process by sourcing employers, reviewing applicant profiles, and helping to match suitable candidates.
 Placement is not guaranteed and depends on employer needs and candidate fit.

-As this is a full-time course, will participants receive a salary or any allowance?
+As the SCTP programme is a full-time course, will participants receive a salary or any allowance?

 Participants are not paid a salary during the SCTP, but eligible Singaporeans may receive the SkillsFuture Mid-Career